 The Remuneration Committee prepares the discussion and decision-making within the Supervisory Board and reviews, assesses and recommends actions to the Supervisory Board.
-The Remuneration Committee will prepare decisions on remuneration to be taken by the Supervisory Board, in particular regarding the remuneration of individual members of the Executive Board and Management Board as well as of other Identified Staff and other employees whose total annual remuneration is expected to be €1,000,000 or more.
+The Remuneration Committee will prepare decisions on remuneration to be taken by the Supervisory Board, in particular regarding the remuneration of individual members of the Executive Board, Management Board and senior control functions as well as of other Identified Staff and other employees whose total annual remuneration is expected to be $\leq 1,000,000$ or more.

-The Remuneration Committee is supported by the Finance, Risk, Corporate Audit Services (CAS), Compliance, Legal and HR departments.
+The Remuneration Committee is supported by the Finance, Risk, Audit, Compliance, Legal and HR departments.
 Moreover, as set out in the IRRF, other relevant stakeholders are involved in the design of remuneration policies as well.
 To ensure the Remuneration Committee receives adequate and accurate information, there are delegated commissions and business line compensation committees in place.
-In addition, remuneration is a key topic of review by CAS.
+In addition, remuneration is a key topic of annual review by Audit.

-On 31 December 2022, the members of the Remuneration Committee were Herna Verhagen (chair), Mariana Gheorghe, Harold Naus and Hans Wijers.
+On 31 December 2023, the members of the Remuneration Committee were Herna Verhagen (chair), Juan Colombás, Karl Guha and Harold Naus.

-The Remuneration Committee met 7 times in 2022.
+The Remuneration Committee met 10 times in 2023.